-Field Notes Scheme Three letter scheme code Year Four digits Scientific name Species EURING species code Five digits, include subspecies within species totals.
-Number of pulli ringed during that year.
-Pulli Full grown Number of of fledged birds ringed during that year.
-Total number of birds of that species ringed up-to and including those in that year Grand total ringed since the scheme began.

-Grand total recoveries Total of all recoveries of that species up-to and including those in that year.
+Field Notes Scheme Three letter scheme code Year Four digits Species Scientific name EURING species code Five digits, include subspecies within species totals.
+Pulli Number of pulli ringed during that year.
+Number of fledged birds ringed during that year.
+Full grown Total number of birds of that species ringed up-to and including those in that year Grand total ringed since the scheme began.
+Total number of recoveries reported during the year, irrespective of year of ringing.
+Recoveries Grand total recoveries Total of all recoveries of that species up-to and including those in that year.